Vice-Chair of Education

 University of Florida

-Dr. Madani has been recognized as an outstanding educator throughout her career.
-As a resident, she was twice awarded the Hugh Hill Teaching Award, which recognizes the most outstanding resident teacher in the College of Medicine, as voted by the senior medical class.
+Throughout her career, Dr. Madani has been recognized as an outstanding educator, both at UFCOM and nationally.
+As a resident, she was twice awarded the Hugh Hill Teaching Award, which recognizes the most outstanding resident teacher at UFCOM as voted by the senior medical class.
 In 2008 she won the J. Lee Dockery, M.D.
 Teaching Award, awarded to the most outstanding teacher in the OB/GYN department.
-She was awarded the Council on Resident Education in Obstetrics and Gynecology (CREOG) National Faculty Award.
-She is a 2011 graduate of the prestigious APGO Scholars and Leaders program.
-Dr. Madani, won the William Herbert Promising Educator Award, a national award presented by APGO in 2013.
-In 2013 she was inducted into UF College of Medicine’s Society of Teaching Scholars.
+She consistently receives the annual College of Medicine’s Exemplary Teacher Award.
+She earned the Outstanding Clerkship Director Award in 2013, and that same year she was inducted into UF College of Medicine’s Society of Teaching Scholars, a society whose members have demonstrated leadership in and dedication to medical education.
+Dr. Madani has also earned several national teaching awards, including the Council on Resident Education in Obstetrics and Gynecology (CREOG) National Faculty Award in 2009, the William Herbert Promising Educator Award in 2013, and the APGO Excellence in Teaching Award in 2015.

 Dr. Madani is board certified in Obstetrics and Gynecology and is a Fellow of the American College of Obstetricians and Gynecologists.
 She has been listed in “Best Doctors in America” annually since 2015.